minjung9898/NYCDataAccessVisualization/README.md

 - https://unity3d.com/get-unity/download
 - https://visualstudio.microsoft.com/

-Set an arbitrary point of Lat/Long of the center of sample 2 by 2 area and get the difference of each points.
+Set an arbitrary point of Lat/Long of the center of sample 2 by 2 area and get the difference of each point.
 Divide that by 10 or any number that would appropriate to shrink the size and render them in Unity.

-Turn the direction by 29 degrees since Manhattan's whole grid is actually titled 29 degrees to the northeast.
+Turn the direction by 29 degrees since Manhattan's whole grid is titled 29 degrees to the northeast.

 Recomended Tutorials: